Expulsion of the Chagossians: Diplomatic cables leaks

-According to leaked diplomatic cables obtained by WikiLeaks and released in 2010, in a calculated move in 2009 to prevent re-settlement of the BIOT by native Chagossians, the UK proposed that the BIOT become a "marine reserve" with the aim of preventing the former inhabitants from returning to their lands.
+According to leaked diplomatic cables released in 2010, in a calculated move in 2009 to prevent re-settlement of the BIOT by native Chagossians, the UK proposed that the BIOT become a "marine reserve" with the aim of preventing the former inhabitants from returning to their lands.
 The summary of the diplomatic cable is as follows:

 Internet petition

-On 5 March 2012, an international petition was launched on We the People section of the whitehouse.gov website in order to ask the White House in the United States to consider the Chagos case.
+On 5 March 2012, an international petition was launched on the now-defunct We the People section of the whitehouse.gov website in order to ask the White House in the United States to consider the Chagos case.